-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 9, 2023:
+IMPORTANT NOTICE REGARDING THE INTERNET AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 13, 2025:

-The proxy statement for the Annual Meeting of Shareholders and the accompanying annual report are available at www.chicagorivet.com/proxy2023.html.
+The Company's proxy statement for the 2025 Annual Meeting of Shareholders and the accompanying 2024 Annual Report are available at www.chicagorivet.com/proxy2025.
 Among other things, the proxy statement contains information regarding:

-- the date, time, and location of the meeting; - a list of the matters being submitted to the shareholders of the Company; and - information concerning voting in person.
+- the date, time, and location of the meeting; - a list of the matters being submitted to the shareholders of the Company at the meeting; and - information concerning voting in person at the meeting.

 CHICAGO RIVET & MACHINE CO.
-901 Frontenac Road Naperville, Illinois 60563
+27755 Diehl Road, Suite 200 Warrenville, Illinois 60555